ausraf720/T2A2/README.md

 ![User stories](./docs/user_stories.png)

-The project is then be completed through a number of steps:
+The project is then completed through a number of steps:

 1. Set up the database and the initial app file: This is where PostgreSQL is introduced, for looking at the database directly, as well as Flask to serve as the main framework for the application.
 SQLAlchemy then serves as the ORM toolkit between the application and database layer.

 2. Modularise the application, by making separate files for: initialisation, models, routes, commands, and main application file to run Flask.
 No new tools are introduced.

-3. Next, routes and endpoints need to be established to form full CRUD functionality.
+3. Next, routes and endpoints need to be established to form full CRUD functionality for reviews.
 The Marshmallow package is introduced to handle schemas and output/input of json data.
 Additionally, Postman is then used for testing the routes.
-Here is where User 1’s request can be met, as it allows for reviews to be posted/edited/deleted.
+Here is where User 1’s request can be met, as it allows for reviews to be retrieved/posted/edited/deleted.

 4. Introduce the special route of returning average scores for a given destination.
 This requires some Python functionality and slightly more advanced querying, but this meets User 2’s request.